New Hope Fire

 Even if in the absence of a burning ban, it is always important to use good judgment about burning during dry and/or windy conditions.
 Always be prepared before burning by having rakes and garden hoses nearby.

-A. The cost to the Department to provide each volunteer with standard training and equipment is approximately $6,000
+A: The cost to the Department to provide each volunteer with standard training and equipment is approximately $6,000.

-Thank you for your interest in protecting the lives and property in New Hope’s Fire District!
+A: Thank you for your interest in protecting the lives and property in New Hope’s Fire District!

 Becoming a volunteer firefighter is a rewarding decision, but it is also a serious one.